-A Robert Cargill still occupied a "house and garden" owned by Garrett Ordoyno and a Robert Cargill Jnr "occupied a house and garden owned by William Carby.
+A Robert Cargill still occupied a "house and garden" owned by Garret Ordoyno and a Robert Cargill Jnr "occupied a house and garden owned by William Carby.
 The same rating was repeated in 1838, except that Duncombe's field was now owned by a Burton.

 In 1834 a Robert Cargill had married a Hannah Johnson.
 They had the following children: -

 Susan 1835, William 1838, George 1840 (died in infancy).